crmpicco/aws-certifications/deployment-provisioning-automation.md

 CloudTrail - log calls to CloudFormation using CloudTrail

 Stack Policy - a JSON document that describes what update actions can be performed on designated resources.
 Specify a stack policy whenever you create a stack that has critical resources.

+### Blue/Green deployments

+Use this deployment strategy when you are deploying a new version of your application

+It is a low risk deployment strategy

+<span style="color:blue">Blue</span> = Current Version

+<span style="color:green">Green</span> = New Version

+Rollback is fast and easy